Income Support

-Income Support is an income-related benefit in the United Kingdom for some people who are on a low income, but have a reason for not actively seeking work.
-Claimants of Income Support may be entitled to certain other benefits, for example, Housing Benefit, Council Tax Reduction, Child Benefit, Carer's Allowance, Child Tax Credit and help with health costs.
-A person with capital over £16,000 cannot get Income Support, and savings over £6,000 affect how much Income Support can be received.
-Claimants must be between 16 and Pension Credit age, work fewer than 16 hours a week, and have a reason why they are not actively seeking work (caring for a child under 5 years old or someone who receives a specified disability benefit).
+Income Support was an income-related benefit in the United Kingdom for some people who are on a low income, but had a reason for not actively seeking work.
+Claimants of Income Support could be entitled to certain other benefits, for example, Housing Benefit, Council Tax Reduction, Child Benefit, Carer's Allowance, Child Tax Credit and help with health costs.
+A person with capital over £16,000 could not get Income Support, and savings over £6,000 affected how much Income Support can be received.
+Claimants had to be between 16 and Pension Credit age, work fewer than 16 hours a week, and have a reason why they were not actively seeking work (caring for a child under 5 years old or someone who receives a specified disability benefit).

 Lone parents

-Claimants can receive income support if they are a lone parent and responsible for a child under five who is a member of their household.
+Claimants could receive income support if they are a lone parent and responsible for a child under five who is a member of their household.
 A claimant is considered responsible for a child in any week if receiving child benefit for the child.
-However, if a claimant arranges for their child benefit to be paid to someone else, for example, an ex-partner, the claimant will still be treated as receiving the child benefit.
+However, if a claimant arranged for their child benefit to be paid to someone else, for example, an ex-partner, the claimant would still be treated as receiving the child benefit.